Under the auspices of the Vice President for Student Affairs, and in support of university

 The Office of Military and Veteran Services was created for the purpose of outreach to student veterans, active service members and reservists.
 A primary mission of the veteran’s program is to guide Stockton veterans and active service members to a variety of services that may benefit them and help them to connect with one another.
 With the anticipated return of our troops from overseas, Stockton will further the development of these programs and services.

-The Office of New Student and Family Programs (NSFP) strives to provide excellent programing in the areas of orientation, transition and retention to serve all new undergraduate students at Stockton University.
-NSFP is committed to providing an environment for inclusion while welcoming and acclimating new students to our institution in collaboration with Academic Affairs and other campus partners.
-NSFP also provides programming for parents and family members to ensure student success from enrollment through commencement.
+The Office of Student Transition Programs strives to provide excellent programing in the areas of orientation, transition and retention to serve all new undergraduate students at Stockton University.
+The office is committed to providing an environment for inclusion while welcoming and acclimating new students to our institution in collaboration with Academic Affairs and other campus partners.
+It also provides programming for parents and family members to ensure student success from enrollment through commencement.